kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Grant Access

-1. A BucketClass is defined specifically referencing an object store bucket (cluster scope) and a Secret (in the driver's namespace).
+1. A `BucketClass` is defined specifically referencing an object store bucket (cluster scope) and a Secret (in the driver's namespace).
-1. A user creates a Bucket in the app namespace, specifying the BucketClass.
+1. A user creates a `Bucket` in the app namespace, specifying the BucketClass.
-1. The COSI controller detects the object store bucket and Secret in the BucketClass and creates a BucketContent.
+1. The COSI controller detects the `Bucket` and Secret in the `BucketClass` and creates a `BucketContent`.
-1. The COSI controller generates a Secret in the Bucket's namespace containing the parent Secret's data, with an owner reference to the Bucket.
+1. The COSI controller copies the sidecar's secret to the `Bucket`'s namespace.
 1. The workflow ingests the Secret to begin operation.

 #### Revoke Access

-1. The user deletes the Bucket, which blocks until revoke operations complete.
+1. The user deletes the `Bucket`, which blocks until revoke operations complete.
-1. The COSI controller deletes the Bucket's bound BucketContent object.
+1. The COSI controller deletes the `Bucket`'s bound `BucketContent` object.
-1. The COSI controller removes the finalizer from the Bucket, allowing it and the child Secret to be garbage collected.
+1. The COSI controller removes the finalizer from the `Bucket`, allowing it and the app Secret to be garbage collected.

 ##  Custom Resource Definitions